bradhowes/swift-grdb-tca/README.md

 The code contains two TCA "features" (combination of a reducer and a SwiftUI view):

-* FromState -- the list of movies to show and work with comes from a query done in the feature
+* FromState -- the list of movies to show and work with comes from a SwiftData query done in the feature
-* FromQuery -- the list of movies to show and work with comes from a `Query` in the SwiftUI view
+* FromQuery -- the list of movies to show and work with comes from a `@Query` macro in the SwiftUI view

-Both SwiftUI views the same functionality, including:
+Both SwiftUI views the same interface functionality, including:

 * adding a new "random" movie
 * sorting movies by title